d4v1d-cub/ApproxMasterEqs.jl/README.md

 ## 5. How to numerically integrate?

-Some simple examples are written in the file "package_dir/test/runtests.jl"
+A simple example is written in the file "package_dir/test/runtests.jl"

 ```julia
 using ApproxMasEq